vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + **attributes**

-As a small variation that is super convenient I’m gonna show how you can assign sequences as attributes to your factories directly.
+As a small variation that is super convenient I’m gonna show how you can directly assign sequences as attributes to your factories.
 Same condition as above where your sequence is defined “globally”.
 In this case you can leave off the **generate** method call and Factory Girl will assign the returned value from the sequence directly to the attribute of the same name.
 Neat!

 ``` ruby
 FactoryGirl.define do